naikymen/moonraker-pipetting/README.md

 - Working on an install script for Arch, notes, and minor miscelaneous stuff.
 - Full changes [at GitLab](https://gitlab.com/pipettin-bot/forks/moonraker/-/compare/master...pipetting?from_project_id=42281750&straight=false).

-In order to support a custom Klipper fork, configured more or less like this:
+In order to support a custom Klipper fork, Moonraker must be configured more or less like this: [moonraker.conf](./docs/moonraker.conf)

 ```
 # Custom Klipper config for the update manager.